Spin-entangled Squeezed State on a Bloch Four-hyperboloid: Bloch hyperboloid and squeezed states

 \subsubsection{Two two-mode squeezed vacua as entangled spin-coherent states}

 For later convenience, we point out an interesting correspondence between the $SU(2)$ spin-coherent states and the $SU(1,1)$ squeezed states.
 Let us consider a direct product of two independent squeezed vacua with same squeeze parameter $\rho$.
-We also assume that one squeezed vacuum is realized in the Schwinger boson space of $a$ and $c$, and the other squeezed vacuum is realized in the Schwinger boson space of $b$ and $d$:\footnote{(\ref{sqsq}) is a four-mode analogue of the two-mode $SU(1,1)\otimes SU(1,1)$ state considered in \cite{Gerry-Benmoussa-2000}.}
+We also assume that a squeezed vacuum is realized in the Schwinger boson space of $a$ and $c$, and another in the Schwinger boson space of $b$ and $d$:\footnote{(\ref{sqsq}) is a four-mode analogue of the two-mode $SU(1,1)\otimes SU(1,1)$ state of \cite{Gerry-Benmoussa-2000}.}